-At the end of the 2023-2024 school year, our reclassification rate increased from 8.41% to 11.6%.
+At the end of the 2023-2024 school year, our reclassification rate decreased from 13.68% to 8.90%.
 Our systematic EL monitoring process has greatly helped to easily and quickly identify students that are ready for reclassification as well as students who may be struggling so that we can provide targeted support in a timely manner.
+The hiring of a network Multilingual Coordinator has also supported this process, as did the end of 2024-2025 academic year.
 The hiring of a network Multilingual Coordinator has also supported this process, as did the delivery of 6 EL Focused Professional Development sessions for teachers, 4 EL Focused Professional Development sessions for Special Education teachers, the adoption of the OPTEL, and the adoption of Rosetta Stone for Newcomer students.
-We anticipate that we will increase the reclassification rate and end at 13.4% at the end of the 2024-2025 school year.
-Although it does not yet meet our goal of 15%, we continue to increase our rate from year to year.
+We anticipate that we will end the 2024-2025 academic year with an increase to 10.6%.
+This percentage does not meet our 15% goal, but it is still an increase from the previous year.